MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-2-1-release.md

 |UserChoice| This value lets the Teams (preview) toggle switch display to all users.
 Users can choose to opt in or out.|
 |AdminDisabled|This value hides the Teams (preview) toggle switch from view.
 Users will not be able to opt-in to the new Teams.|

-## Control setting via Teams PowerShell
+## Configure setting using Teams PowerShell

-Here are the steps needed to configure this setting:

-Control setting via Teams PowerShell
-Here are the steps needed to configure this setting:
+Here are the steps needed to configure this setting in PowerShell.

 1. Import the latest Teams PowerShell cmdlets (require version 4.9.1 or greater) by following [Manage Teams with Microsoft Teams PowerShell](/microsoftteams/teams-powershell-managing-teams) instructions.
 Direct link: [PowerShell Gallery MicrosoftTeams 4.9.1](https://www.powershellgallery.com/packages/MicrosoftTeams/4.9.1).
 2. Connect using an admin account using this command: